WVSports - West Virginia basketball lands 2022 guard Davis

 The left-handed Davis now displays the ability to control the pace of the game and shoots the ball at a high level from distance.
 He is vocal in his command and with his frame is extremely strong.
 He also excels on the defensive end of the floor.

-He averaged just over 13 points per game in his sophomore season.
+He averaged just over 15 points, 6 rebounds and 3 assists per game in his sophomore season.
+He had previously visited campus on an unofficial visit prior to the start of the recruiting dead period.

 Davis is the first commitment for West Virginia in the 2022 class.